sravan-labs/help.paperspan.com/saving/extensions.md

 ---
-title: From Chrome/Firefox
+title: From Browser Extension
 parent: Saving Articles
 nav_order: 4
 ---
-# Saving Articles with the Chrome Extension
+# Saving Articles with the Chrome or Firefox Extension

-Once you've installed the **PaperSpan Chrome extension** and logged in, saving articles is quick and flexible.
+Once you've installed the **PaperSpan Chrome or Firefox extension** and logged in, saving articles is quick and flexible.

 ---